www-splitcells-net/net.splitcells.network/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fwww-splitcells-net%2Fnet.splitcells.network.svg?type=small)](https://app.fossa.com/projects/git%2Bgithub.com%2Fwww-splitcells-net%2Fnet.splitcells.network?ref=badge_small)

 * [Changelog](./CHANGELOG.md)
-* API: Interfaces and the main class `net.splitcells.gel.Gel` can be considered semi stable.
-  Breaking changes are tried to be omitted, but there is no guarantee for that.
-  You can watch the [changelog](./CHANGELOG.md) for breaking changes.
-  You can try to decrease the likelihood of breaking a certain feature, by contributing an appropriate test case/suite for this feature.
-  Regardless of that, keep in mind, that there is no guarantee of backwards compatibility.
 * [Github Security Analysis](https://github.com/www-splitcells-net/net.splitcells.network/security)
   The [CodeQL](https://github.com/www-splitcells-net/net.splitcells.network/actions/workflows/codeql-analysis.yml)
   workflow has to be run manually.
   The results can be found [here](https://github.com/www-splitcells-net/net.splitcells.network/actions/workflows/codeql-analysis.yml).
+### API
+Only interfaces and the main class `net.splitcells.gel.Gel` should be used, in order to get the most stable API usage.

+All API changes are located and categorized in the [Changelog](./CHANGELOG.md).
+Breaking changes are tried to be omitted, but there is no guarantee for that.
+The author of the software use this project as a dependency for their own private code.
+So there is at least an interest, to keep breaking changes to a minimum.

+Absolute backward compatibility creates a maintenance burden and if any kind of backward compatibility is required it may be best to just contact this project.
+We do not break backward compatibility just for fun and would like to support efforts to minimize breaking changes.

+You can try to decrease the likelihood of breaking a certain feature, by contributing an appropriate test case/suite for this feature.
+Regardless of that, keep in mind, that there is no guarantee of backwards compatibility.
 ### Planning
 * Current Tickets:
   * Solve new problems.